foxinchess-source/file-sorter/README.md

 ## How to use

+- Select the sorting method in the "Settings"
 - Select the folder in which you want to sort by clicking the "Browse" button
 - Click "Start sorting"